24-26 Museum Street

 Henry is ranked in Chambers [UK 2014], in this edition "sources cite his timely responses and commercial outlook as reasons to instruct him".
 In previous edition Henry is noted as a leading individual, in which clients say they "can rely on him in any situation, even in case of an emergency, to clarify any kind of issues" and that he “is perfect!
 He is very available, he knows his files through and through and approaches disputes in a practical way”.

-Henry is recommended by Legal 500 [UK 2013].
-In this edition the shipping team is described as "friendly and practical" and is "highly regarded in the shipping environment.
-Henry was singled out in the previous edition amongst London firms for his shipping expertise and in an earlier edition is praised for his "prompt, clear and accurate advice".
+Henry is described as "straightforward and proactive" and recommended by Legal 500 [UK 2014].
+In the previous edition the shipping team is described as "friendly and practical" and is "highly regarded in the shipping environment.
+Henry was singled out in an earlier edition amongst London firms for his shipping expertise.

 Henry chairs the Lloyds Maritime Academy Course on Marine Cargo Claims and he also speaks at the International Cargo Insurance Course.
 He is one of the authors of the Informa Professional Academy Certificate in Marine Claims.
 He has an MA in French and Spanish from Edinburgh University and is fluent in both languages.